Ranjit Hoskote: Awards, grants and residencies

-Hoskote has been a Visiting Writer and Fellow of the International Writing Program of the University of Iowa (1995) and was writer-in-residence at the Villa Waldberta, Munich (2003).
-He has also held a writing residency as part of the Goethe-Institut/ Polnisches Institut project, "The Promised City: Warsaw/ Berlin/ Mumbai" (2010).
+Hoskote has been a Visiting Writer and Fellow of the International Writing Program of the University of Iowa (1995) and was writer-in-residence at Villa Waldberta, Bavaria (2003).
+He has also held a writing residency as part of the Goethe-Institut/Polnisches Institut project, "The Promised City: Warsaw/Berlin/Mumbai" (2010).
 He was awarded the Sanskriti Award for Literature, 1996, and won All India Poetry Prize at British Council/Poetry Society All-India Poetry Competition, 1997.
 India's National Academy of Letters honoured him with the Sahitya Akademi Golden Jubilee Award in 2004.
 The S. H. Raza Foundation conferred its 2006 Raza Award for Literature on Hoskote.

 Hoskote has held an Associate Fellowship with Sarai CSDS, a new-media initiative of the Centre for the Study of Developing Societies (CSDS), New Delhi, and is in the process of developing, jointly with Nancy Adajania, a new journal of critical inquiry in the visual arts.

-Hoskote has been researcher-in-residence at BAK/ basis voor actuele kunst, Utrecht, and is a contributor to BAK's long-term Former West platform.
+Hoskote has been researcher-in-residence at BAK/basis voor actuele kunst, Utrecht, and is a contributor to BAK's long-term Former West platform.
 Hoskote currently lives and works in Mumbai.